 Why can't I put the latest $PROGRAM_NAME on my system??

-β€œBecause fuck you, that's why.
+“Because fuck you, that's why.
 The main thing is not the user and his needs, but a BEAUTIFUL CONCEPT!

-Instead of the shortest smooth trajectories from А ΠΊ Π’ with intermediate single actions, we have winding sequences of dots, each of which represents not one simple action, but a whole set of actions, often involving a terminal.
+Instead of the shortest smooth trajectories from А к В with intermediate single actions, we have winding sequences of dots, each of which represents not one simple action, but a whole set of actions, often involving a terminal.
 Moreover, these sequences vary from Linux to Linux, from environment to environment, which is why it is so long and dreary to help beginners with their problems, and writing general instructions is completely pointless.

 If most flirting in the emo environment consisted of subtle attempts to find out the gender of the interlocutor, then most of the help in the Linux environment consists of tedious attempts to find out the exact configuration of the sufferer's hardware and software.

-The funny thing is that the holy spirit of the unfinished Unixway has long been devouring the ecosystem from the inside, its huge human and machine resources.
-The Linux community is truly bogged down in Sisyphean attempts to assemble, test and fine-tune the three hundred trillion billion different combinations of small building blocks from which dozens of popular Linuxes are assembled, and which develop independently of each other and common sense.
-If in a single, integral system we have a deliberately limited set of trajectories along which events can develop during the operation of a computer, then in the case of Linux, in response to the same actions, the system can issue one thing today, and tomorrow, after an update, something completely different .
-Or even give nothing at all - just show a black screen instead of logging in.
+The funniest thing is that the holy spirit of the unfinished unixway has long been devouring the ecosystem from the inside, its enormous human and machine resources.
+LinuxThe community is truly bogged down in the Sisyphean effort to assemble, test, and fine-tune three hundred trillion billion different combinations of tiny building blocks that make up dozens of popular Linux systems, all of which evolve independently of each other and common sense.
+While in a single, coherent system we have a limited set of possible trajectories for events during computer operation, in the case of Linux, the system may respond to the same actions one day and then, after an update, a completely different one the next.
+Or it may respond to nothing at all—simply display a black screen instead of logging in.

 But really, why would you bother with some boring goals of a socialist?
 Better play this exciting constructor!